tomcoroni61/ContentTools-saver-PHP/README.md

 # ContentTools-saver-PHP
 Save html files by php edited with ContentTools

-Edit html files direct in your Browser and save it.
+It is thought to run on Windows 10 Webserver.

-Basic files from contentTools, "saver Files", example and little help is included.
+Edit and save your Homepage there (local on your pc) and then upload/update with ftp.

-Little knowledge in html and css should be given.
+No Setup needed only little change to start.

-For me the best way making my Homepage.
+Little help and more in english und deutsch is included.

 01.2021